 In April 2011, the FASB issued ASU No. 2011-02, "A Creditor's Determination of Whether a Restructuring is a Troubled Debt Restructuring."
 The provisions of ASU No. 2011-02 provide additional guidance related to determining whether a creditor has granted a concession, include factors and examples for creditors to consider in evaluating whether a restructuring results in a delay in payment that is insignificant, prohibit creditors from using the borrower's effective rate test to evaluate whether a concession has been granted to the borrower, and add factors for creditors to use in determining whether a borrower is experiencing financial difficulties.
 A provision in ASU No. 2011-02 also ends the FASB's deferral of the additional disclosures about troubled debt restructurings as required by ASU No. 2010-20.
-This standard is effective for interim and annual reporting periods after June 15, 2011.
-The Company is currently evaluating the impact of adopting ASU No. 2011-02 on its condensed consolidated statements of operations and balance sheets.
+This standard became effective for interim and annual reporting periods beginning on or after June 15, 2011.
+The Company has adopted ASU No. 2011-02 and the adoption did not have a material impact on its condensed consolidated statements of operations and balance sheets.